MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-manage.md

 8. To cancel all customizations made for the role, choose the **Clear customized pages** action.

 ## To see all customized pages
 As an administrator, you can quickly

 ## To clear personalizations
+Administrators can remove all personalization made by individual users, for example if an employee has changed role and no longer needs the personalizations.
 Clearing page personalization changes the page back to its original layout before any personalization was made.
 There are two ways to clear the personalizations that users have made to pages: using the **Delete User Personalization** page and using the **User Personalization Card** page.

 ### To clear user personalizations by using the Delete User Personalization page
 The **Delete User Personalization** page enables you to clear personalizations on a per-page basis for each user individually.